rapidsai/ucx-py/docs/source/configuration.rst

     UCX_MEMTYPE_CACHE=n UCX_TLS=all

-``UCX_TLS=all`` instructs UCX to try all available transport methods.
-However, users who want to define what transport methods and/or other optional settings may do so.
-Below we define the more common environment variables and provide some example combinations and usage.
+``UCX_TLS=all`` configures UCX to try all available transport methods.
+However, users who want to define specific transport methods to use and/or other optional settings may do so.
+Below we define the more common options and provide some example combinations and usage.

 Env Vars
 --------